Tlingit alphabet: Linguistic transcriptions

-The Naish-Story orthography
+Naish–Story orthography

 Constance Naish and Gillian Story developed their orthography for use in their Bible translations and related works.
-Because this was the first system that could accurately represent all the Tlingit phonemes, and due to the pair's emphasis on native literacy, the Naish-Story system became very widespread within a few years of its introduction.
+Because this was the first system that could accurately represent all the Tlingit phonemes, and due to the pair's emphasis on native literacy, the Naish–Story system became very widespread within a few years of its introduction.

-The modified Naish-Story orthography
+Modified Naish–Story orthography

 Naish and Story modified their system for the publication of their Tlingit Verb Dictionary (1973).

-The American orthography
+American revised popular orthography

 The American orthography, so called because of its use in Southeast Alaska in contrast to the system used in Canada, is the current incarnation of the Naish-Story system, which underwent some sporadic modification during the two decades following its introduction.
 It continues to represent the uvular consonants with the underscore diacritic, but drops the grave accent in favor of unmarked low tone.
 (The grave accent can still be used to discriminate tonal emphasis as well as the additional tones of Southern Tlingit.)
 It retains the single graphs for short vowels and English-based digraphs for long vowels.

+The current "official" Tlingit alphabet used in Alaska: